-Wan Jamila Wan Shaiful Bahri, known professionally as artjamila® is an award winning savant artist born in 2002 in Kuala Lumpur.
-She started drawing as a tool of communication in 2006, at the age of 4 and became an artist at 14 years old in 2017.
-Her story has appeared on over 100 media coverage as on 15th October 2019 (newspapers, social news site, social media, television broadcast, YouTube channel, radio broadcast and magazines).
-Her journey has been documented in a book titled “My Journey with Artjamila, Part 1: From Nonverbal to Artistry”.
+Wan Jamila Wan Shaiful Bahri, known professionally as artjamila®, is an award-winning savant artist born in 2002 in Kuala Lumpur.
+She started drawing as a tool for communication in 2006 at the age of 4 and became an artist at 14 years old in 2017.
+She was nationally recognised when her painting titled “Unity in Diversity Skyline Series 3” was selected for the ”Putrajaya Sculpture” during Malaysia’s Independence Day celebration in August 2019.
+In the same year, she was internationally recognised when she was appointed as “Impact Artist 2019/2020” by an organisation in Switzerland, which commissioned her to paint 6 series of “Fish Mosaic in a Polluted Sea” and 2 series of her famous “Fish Mosaic”.
+Her story has appeared on over 100 media coverage locally and internationally as of 19 November 2019 (newspapers, social media, television broadcasts, YouTube channels, radio broadcasts, magazines, and social news sites like Worldbuzz, Says, and many more).
+Her journey has been documented in a book titled “My Journey with Artjamila, Part 1: From Nonverbal to Artistry” which has been exhibited in 6 continents in the world (London UK, New York USA, Beijing China, Frankfurt Germany, Dubai UAE, Guadalajara Mexico).
 Artjamila’s works have been exhibited in group exhibitions at a national and international level together with other renowned professional artists.
 As of July 2019, Artjamila has sold over 90 original paintings to collectors in Malaysia and Switzerland.

 Her creation of art is purely from her soul without any formal art education.
 She has developed a distinctive personal style.
 She draws intricate patterns of vibrant colours with intricate details and human expressions based on her experiences and observations.
 Her paintings reflects how she views the world, that of a joyful, cheerful and peaceful.
 Her paintings captures innocent joy so well and are therapeutic and moves our emotions of happiness or sadness.
 She aspire to develop her own unique style and be able to display her works at renowned gallery globally.